-Rate of 50 per cent. per Annum for each outray of 2540, or at the Rate of 50 per cent. per Annum.
-This, after paying all expenses, providing for the replace-ment of the capital employed, and liberally contributing to the OMNIBUS SERVANTS' PROVIDENT SOCIETY-an arrange-ment by which a future provision in case of sickness, super-annuation, or death, will be made for the retiring servants of the Company, or their widows and orphans, by the payment of a small additional amount weakly to be given as an encourage of a small additional amount weekly, to be given as an encouragement to good servants continuing in the service of the GRAND JUNCTION OMNIBUS COMPANY-will leave a surplus fully adequate to the payment of a large dividend; but it must be ob-served, that under such a system as that indicated, the increase of traffic would be immense, and the expenses far less, and the profits greater than they now can be.
+Rate of 50 per cent. per Annum.
+This, after paying all expenses, providing for the replace-ment of the capital employed, and liberally contributing to the OMNIBUS SEBVANTS' PROVIDENT SOCIETY-an arrangement by which a future provision in case of sickness, super-annuation, or death, will be made for the retiring servants of the Company, or their widows and orphans, by the payment of the Company, or their widows and orphans, by the payment of a small additional amount weekly, to be given as an encourage-ment to good servants continuing in the service of the GRAND JUNCTION OMNIBUS COMPANY-will leave a surplus fully ade-quate to the payment of a large dividend; but it must be ob-served, that under such a system as that indicated, the increase of traffic would be immense, and the expenses far less, and the profits greater than they now can be.
+It is not too much to profits greater than they now can be.
 It is not too much to suppose that the gains will be increased by at least one-third, which will enable the proprietors, after fairly compensating themselves, to offer further advantages to the public, and do still more for the amelioration and improvement of the condition of those employed.
-The offers of support to this Company have been so great since its first announcement, that the Committee are enabled to commence with a much less amount of capital than was origi-nally proposed.
-An arrangement has already been effected which will enable the Company to place on the road omnibuses far more light, elegant, and convenient than any which are now running, and to horse them in a superior manner, on highly advantageous terms.
-All applications for Shares must be made to the Secretary, at All applications for shares must be indee to the Secretary, at the Office, 36, Bloomsbury Street, New Oxford Street; to Mr. James Scully, Manager of the Carriage and Servants' Depart-ment, 7, Union Terrace, Camden Town; or to the joint Soli-citors of the Company, W. Melton, Esq., 6, Bedford Row, and Messrs.
+The offers of support to this Company have been so great since its first announcement, that the Committee are enabled to commence with a much less amount of capital than was origiwhich will enable the Company to place on the road omnibuses far more light, elegant, and convenient than any which are now running, and to horse them in a superior manner, on highly advantageous terms. highly advantageous terms.
+All applications for Shares must be made to the Secretary, at the Office, 36, Bloomsbury Street, New Oxford Street; to Mr, James Scully, Manager of the Carriage and Servants' Depart-ment, 7, Union Terrace, Camden Town; or to the joint Soli-citors of the Company, W. Melton, Esq., 6, Bedford Row, and Messrs.
 Jones and Bettely, 10, Brunswick Square, and 12, Westbourne Villas, Harrow Road.
 An early day will be appointed for the allotment of Shares.
-R. J. WILSON, Secretary.
+R. J. WILSON, Scoretary.

-at the Smallest Yearly Outlay .- Annuities are guaranteed to Widows and other Nominees, upon a plan which secures a larger income than can be obtained in any other way.
-Example: A husband aged 35 can secure to his wife aged 30 an annuity of £10 at his decease, for the yearly premium during his lifetime of £1 19s.
+at the Smallest Yearly Outlay.-Annuities are guaranteed to Widows and other Nominees, upon a plan which secures a larger income than can be obtained in any other way.
+Example: -A husband aged 35 can secure to his wife aged 30 an annuity of £10 at his decease, for the yearly premium during his lifetime of £1 19s.
 11d., and one of £50, for £9 19s.
 6d.